jorritfolmer/TA-dmarc/README.md

 * gzip bombs
 * various XML attack vectors like billion laughs, quadratic blowup, external entity expansion and so on

+### Validate XML setting

+Additionally, the DMARC XML aggregate reports can be validated against the DMARC RUA XML schema definition (XSD).
+This can be configured in the input with the checkbox "Validate XML" The result of the validation is added as a new event field in Splunk `vendor_vendor_rua_xsd_validation`.
+In practice however this validation is too strict to start rejecting aggregate reports, because real ones from Google or Splunk fail XSD validation regularly because of non-standard fields.

 ### Field mapping

 From the XML sample below, these fields are created: